 - 1 Plug the cable attached to the AC adapter (1) into the DC In connector (2) on the computer. - 2 Plug one end of the power cord (3) into the AC adapter. - 3 Plug the other end of the power cord into an AC outlet (4).
+The LED indicator of the AC adapter turns green (5).

-Lose your computer only with the supplied AC adapter.
+Lise your computer only with the supplied AC adapter.

 To disconnect your computer completely from mains voltage, unplug the AC adapter.

 Make sure that the socket outlet is easily accessible.